Archetype runs as a single archetype serve process. The API layer is a FastAPI application over the service layer, and the CLI is a thin HTTP client.

 archetype world fork POST /worlds/{id}/fork

-archetype world remove DELETE /worlds/{id}
+archetype world destroy DELETE /worlds/{id}

 archetype step POST /worlds/{id}/step